Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 They operate machines, build infrastructure, grow food, and provide services.
 Without them, the business will not generate wealth.

-However, the proletariat only receive wages, which are often much lower than the value they helped create.
+However, the proletariat only receives wages, which are often much lower than the value they helped create.
 Marx argued that this system is unfair.

 The main reward for the proletariat’s labor is wages, which are usually limited to what is necessary for survival, not enough to accumulate wealth.